 If you have registered your work in a timely manner and somebody copies it illegally, you can sue them and possibly recover your attorneys’ fees and statutory damages (up to $150,000 per infringement).
 If you’ve planned ahead and registered the copyright as part of your workflow before infringement takes place, you’re more likely to find a lawyer willing to take your case.
 This is the benefit most lawyers mention when discussing federal registration.

 It may be that the idea of bringing and possibly financing a federal lawsuit for copyright infringement is alien to you.
+(Although now, with the CASE Act, ridiculously expensive federal litigation is not the only option.)
 The question becomes—if you’re not going to litigate, just how useful is a copyright registration on your work?

 In reality, it is hard to know what action you might want to take in the future if your work is infringed and your creative career is threatened.
 You can’t predict who might take your work, how they might use it, and whether you will want to stop them.
+This is especially true given the length of a copyright term.
 Without the registration, you’ve limited your options before you’ve had the chance to make a choice.

 A copyright registration is evidence of ownership and originality.
 It eliminates the need to prove those two elements if you do choose to take an enforcement action.